Gallo homers and Rangers use 6 pitchers to beat Angels 2-0

 Allard, the youngest Rangers pitcher, struck out six and walked one while throwing 94 pitches five days before his 23rd birthday.
 It was the right-hander’s second start filling in the rotation spot of two-time AL Cy Young winner Corey Kluber, who went on the 45-day injured list with a torn muscle in his shoulder after throwing only one inning.

 Sandoval, who was on the Angels’ taxi squad before being recalled to make the start, struck out four and walked one in six innings.
-The 23-year-old left-hander’s 11 consecutive starts without a win to begin his big league career is the longest streak in team history.
+The 23-year-old left-hander’s 11 consecutive starts without a win to begin his big league career is the longest streak in team history, though only one big swing by the Rangers really hurt him.

+“I felt I had command of most of my pitches today,” Sandoval said.
+“A lot of positives to take from this.”

 TRAINER’S ROOM